-Centerra's board of directors is responsible for the overall stewardship of the Company and, as such, supervises the management of the business and affairs of the Company.
-More specifically, the board is responsible for reviewing the strategic business plans and corporate objectives, and approving acquisitions, dispositions, investments, capital expenditures and other transactions and matters that are material to the Company including those of its material subsidiaries.
+Centerra's Board is responsible for the overall stewardship of the Company and, as such, supervises the management of the business and affairs of the Company.
+More specifically, the Board is responsible for reviewing the strategic business plans and corporate objectives, and approving acquisitions, dispositions, investments, capital expenditures and other transactions and matters that are material to the Company including those of its material subsidiaries.